-In exceptional circumstances, we will administer medicine if they are prescribed by a doctor/dentist/nurse and provided parents have signed a medication form.
-This will need to be discussed with Mrs. Miller beforehand.
+In exceptional circumstances, we will administer medicine if they are prescribed by a doctor/dentist/nurse with a pharmacy label clearly showing your child's name and the dose of medicine to be given.
+This will need to be discussed with Mrs. Miller beforehand and parents will need to sign a medication form